ThomasLee94/dynamic-programming/egg.md

 ## The 5 Steps to DP
     - 1 Identify the sub-problems
         a.
 Where do we make the first egg drop?
-Depends on the amount of floors.
+How do we figure out the rest after the first drop.
         b.
 Whether the egg breaks or not.
     - 2 Guess first choice
         a.
 Where we make the first egg drop.
     - 3 Recursively define the value of an optimal solution
         a.
-We minimising the number of drops needed to find the pivotal floor in which the egg drops.
+Computing whether egg breaks or not for every floor bottom up.
     - 4 Compute the value of an optimal solution
         a.
+Getting the maximum value of egg & broken_egg
+        b.
+We minimising the number of drops needed to find the pivotal floor in which the egg drops.
     - 5 Solve original problem - reconstruct from sub-problems
+        a.
+Solution is the max.